Allen Dorfman: Teamsters connections

 During the late 1950s, Dorfman became involved in approving loans for the Teamsters' Central States, Southeast and Southwest Areas Pension Fund.
 Many of these loans were real estate loans to associates of high-ranking Teamster leaders or to organized crime-connected casinos in Las Vegas, Nevada.

 Among the loans he later made was a $160 million loan to Argent Corporation, which owned a group of casinos, including the Stardust Resort & Casino.
 The casinos at that time were infiltrated by organized crime and profits were being heavily skimmed and paid to organized crime.
 A number of organized crime members were later convicted for their involvement in that skimming.

 Allen Dorfman was peripherally involved in the United States Department of Justice's prosecution of Hoffa for his involvement with a trucking company known as Test Fleet that he and Brennan had established in the 1950s in their wives' names and with the assistance of Commercial Carriers, Inc., a major trucking carrier whose employees the Teamsters represented.
 The United States Department of Justice brought criminal charges against Hoffa for accepting bribes from Commercial Carriers.

 The "Test Fleet" prosecution resulted in a hung jury in December 1962.
 However Hoffa, Dorfman, and other Hoffa allies were charged with jury tampering that led to the hung jury.
 Dorfman was acquitted, but Hoffa was found guilty of this crime in 1964 and, after a lengthy appeals process, went to prison in 1967.
 After Hoffa went to prison in 1967, Dorfman took effective control of the Central States Pension Fund.

 Allen Dorfman was apparently well-respected by the mob.
 A Chicago Outfit mob boss was once heard discussing Dorfman with a subordinate saying, "Allen [Dorfman] is not that type of guy, but the people that got a piece of him are that type of guy.
 Allen is meek and Allen is harmless.
 But the people behind him are not meek and they are not harmless."

+In May 1968 he attended the Big Brother Testimonial Dinner for Drew Pearson.
+Afterwards he accompanied Frank Sinatra, I. Irving Davidson and Hoffa's wife Josephine at a dinner in Rive Gauche Restaurant.
+In October 1975 he attended a meeting with then recently resigned President Richard Nixon, alongside Teamsters president Frank Fitzsimmons, Tony Provenzano and other Teamsters officials.